 That’s what enterprise CMS is all about – you get an all-in-one solution that enables you to manage all of your content and communication channels within one dashboard.
 Sitefinity even comes with digital asset and document management, and that takes us to the brand portal question.

 What is brand portal?

 There is no content management without digital assets and documents.
-Every article you write, every screen you paste, every infographic you craft – these are all digital assets and are extremely important in web content management.
+Every article you write, every screen you paste, every infographic you craft – these are all brand assets and are extremely important in web content management.
 A brand portal is an online space where you can keep all these assets and more.
 A brand portal is often a place where content creators and managers can find all the necessary information and guidelines.
 On the “production level”, it can be an online library in the form of a digital asset management system (DAM), but there is nothing wrong with storing your files and guidelines in your CMS platform.

 What if your CMS is no longer sufficient?

 That can be a serious problem!
 Some time ago, you decided to work with a small-scale CMS, and since then, your company has developed substantially.
 What should you do in such a situation?
 If your current content management platform (or any other content-related tool) is truly insufficient, you have to migrate to an enterprise-grade one.
-The more assets and websites you have, the more complex and time-consuming this process will be.
+The more assets and web pages you have, the more complex and time-consuming this process will be.

 But in the long run, it will surely be beneficial – you will be able to grow online again.
 At Admind, we help our clients with migrating their digital assets from one place to the other.
 Drop us a line to find out how we can help you.

 Now, let’s take a look at all the important benefits advanced and popular CMS platforms offer.